engineer-scientist/CodePath---Intro-to-Mobile-App-Development---Android/README.md

 ## Hello World app

 ### App Description
+Simple app that:
-`TODO://` Simple app that shows color background, displays the text "Hello from Sarthak!" on the phone screen, and has a button to change the text color from black to white.
+* shows color background,
+* displays the text "Hello from Sarthak!" on the phone screen, and
+* has a button to change the text color from black to white.

 ### App Walk-though